egg-lou/Cobol-Template-Generator/README.md

 - Outfile variable name
 - Input file name
 - Output file name
+- Is there already an existing input file

 After you've entered all the information, the application will create a `.cob` file with the provided filename and a `.txt` file with the input file name.